BioJulia/biojulia.github.io/docs/src/getting_started/casescenarios.md

 - Some workflows can be repetitive and could take advantage of some automation to reduce overall time

-It is thus decided that an researcher-facing platform should be created that will host a suite of simple, web-based software tools.
+It is thus decided that a researcher-facing platform should be created that will host a suite of simple, web-based software tools.
 These can include tools usable by any researcher or by only one or several teams depending on their needs.
 The new division is given the following objectives: